Therapy Dog from Warrington and Widnes running through a wood with leaves and trees

 3. What kind of training do we offer to staff?

 We offer training sessions and workshops tailored to the needs of your setting.
-With years of classroom and therapy experience, we deliver training that blends research with real-life school practice.
-Topics include Trauma Informed practice, Polyvagal Theory in the classroom, emotional regulation strategies, and staff wellbeing.
-Sessions range from one-hour twilights to full-day workshops and longer-term programmes.
-Training is practical, reflective, and grounded in real-life school experience.
+With years of classroom and therapeutic experience, our training blends research with real-life school practice.
+Topics may include:

 4. How does Therapy Dog support work in schools?